dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 __Simplification__ : simplify the management of networks, flat and converge architecture with other mobility proposals.

+__Efficiency__ : performance of the proposal for both packet forwarding, and handling of traffic during mobility events.

 __Overhead__ : remove encapsulation overhead due to tunneling.

 __Data plane anchors__ : remove anchoring of all communications in a central core location, and opt for